ldarboe3/AmaanahExamsys/replit.md

   - **Unified Certificate/Transcript Workflow**: Eligibility-based student selection, filtering, bulk generation, preview, and print functionalities.
 Includes gender-specific templates and QR verification.
   - **Online Result Checker**: Public checker for candidates to search results and generate/download transcripts.
   - **School Results Dashboard**: Read-only results view with no edit/upload capabilities.
 Shows student results in table format with examination ranking.
 Schools can download PDF reports with official Amaanah logo and address.
+  - **Result Publication Notifications**: When results are published, automatic email and in-dashboard notifications are sent to all schools with registered students for that examination.
+Schools without registered students are excluded from notifications.
 - **Administrative Tools**: Comprehensive audit logging, advanced CSV export functionalities, and role-based access control.
 - **Exam Management**: Examiner, subject, timetable, and exam center management.
 - **Website Management**: Public-facing website content management system.